dmarx/obsidian_vault/Johnson-Lindenstrauss lemma.md

 ### Machine Learning

 - **Efficient Similarity Search:** In tasks such as [[nearest neighbor search]], maintaining the relative distances between data points is crucial.
 The lemma ensures that even after projection to a lower-dimensional space, the distances are preserved, making similarity search efficient in the reduced space.
-- **Clustering and Classification:** Algorithms that depend on distance measures, like [[K-means]] or [[K-nearest neighbors]], can operate more efficiently on reduced-dimensional data without significant loss of accuracy.
+- **Clustering and Classification:** Algorithms that depend on distance measures, like [[K-Means]] or [[K-Nearest Neighbors]], can operate more efficiently on reduced-dimensional data without significant loss of accuracy.
 This makes processing large datasets feasible.
 - **Overfitting Reduction:** High-dimensional data can lead to [[Overfitting|overfitting]] in machine learning models.
 Reducing dimensionality while preserving data structure can help mitigate this risk, leading to models that generalize better to unseen data.

 ### Data [[Compression]]